 - Contract year includes the following breaks: Two weeks in December; either one week in February or one week in April; approximately four weeks during the summer.

 - Note: Participation in the Global Online Academy’s Learning Design Summit is required only in 2018 (July 23-26, 2018).

 The Downtown School does not discriminate on the basis of age, color, creed, disability, marital status, national or ethnic origin, race, religion, sex, sexual orientation, gender identity, use of a trained guide dog or service animal by a person with a disability, or genetic information.
-This policy applies to all areas of student concerns (admissions, educational policies, financial aid, and other school-administered programs) as well as to all areas of personnel and employee concerns and hiring, discipline, promotion, and termination.
+This policy applies to all areas of student concerns (admissions, educational policies, financial aid, and other school-administered programs) as well as to all areas of employee concerns and hiring, discipline, promotion, and termination.
 The Downtown School is an Equal Opportunity Employer (EOE).